silverstripe/silverstripe-framework/docs/en/topics/testing/index.md

 ### Via Web Browser

 Executing tests from the command line is recommended, since it most closely reflects test runs in any automated testing environments.
-However, you can also run tests through the browser:
+However, you can also run tests through the browser (requires PHPUnit version 3.7.*@stable):

 	http://localhost/dev/tests